Frequently Asked Questions

 How many hours of supervision do interns receive each week?

-Interns receive four hours of individual, face-to-face supervision and one hour of group supervision per week.
+Five hours in total.
+Interns receive four hours of individual, face-to-face supervision and one hour of group supervision per week, for a total of five hours.
 This includes one hour each with a treatment unit supervisor, assessment supervisor and two different individual psychotherapy supervisors.
-All interns spend one hour per week together in group supervision.
+In addition, all interns spend one hour per week together in group supervision.

 What resources are available to interns during the training year?

-DSH-Napa has access to a range of on-site training resources, including a Professional Library, computers, voicemail, teleconferencing capabilities, assessment materials, and assessment software.
+DSH-Napa has access to a range of onsite training resources, including a Professional Library, computers, voicemail, teleconferencing capabilities, psychological assessment materials, and assessment software.
 Nearly every week, DSH staff, U.C.
 Davis faculty, or other outside providers offer Grand Rounds presentations.
 Hospital-wide trainings organized by our Continuing Medical Education (CME) Committee are offered throughout the year on a range of topics.
-This year, we will be offering a day-long training entitled “Suicide Risk Assessment and Intervention”.
-Other trainings provided by our CME Committee this year include “Introduction to Using the MMPI-2 RF in Forensic Psychological Evaluations” and “Personality Assessment in Forensic Evaluation Using the MMPI-2 RF”.
-Additionally, we will have an R-PAS training conducted by Dr. Phil Erdberg and a training on “Clinical Supervision” provided by Dr. Nadine Kaslow, training by the authors of the HCR-20, an R-PAS training conducted by Dr. Phil Erdberg and a presentation on legal and ethical issues that relate to clinical practice, among others.
-On-site resources not directly related to training include a Fitness Center and on-site running and mountain bike trails.
-Many conferences and workshops occur year-round throughout the Bay Area.
+This year, we have plans to offer multiple trainings focused on cultural diversity within the healthcare system.
+Other trainings provided by our CME Committee in years past include: "Suicide Risk Assessment and Intervention," "Introduction to Using the MMPI-2 RF in Forensic Psychological Evaluations," and "Personality Assessment in Forensic Evaluation Using the MMPI-2 RF."
+Additionally, we have offered R-PAS trainings conducted by Dr. Phil Erdberg, a training on "Clinical Supervision" provided by Dr. Nadine Kaslow, trainings by the authors of the HCR-20, and a presentation on legal and ethical issues that relate to clinical practice, among others.
+Onsite resources not directly related to training include a fitness center and onsite running and mountain bike trails (please note these resources may be closed at any time due to COVID-19 and/or wildfire season.).
+Additionally, many conferences and workshops occur year-round throughout the Bay Area.

 What is the salary?

 Salary funding for the internship and fellowship is through a California civil service appointment for Clinical Psychology Intern (CPI).
-The annual intern salary for the 2019-2020 training year is approximately $47,016.
+The annual intern salary is estimated to be approximately $47,016.
 There are no unpaid positions.
 Interns have the same holidays as other state employees, plus accrued annual leave or sick/vacation time depending on which plan the intern selects.

 Where do interns reside?